cdktf/cdktf-provider-okta/docs/group.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.0.0/docs/resources/group#id Group#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.0.1/docs/resources/group#id Group#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `skipUsers`<sup>Optional</sup> <a name="skipUsers" id="@cdktf/provider-okta.group.Group.Initializer.parameter.skipUsers"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Ignore users sync.
+This is a temporary solution until 'users' field is supported in all the app-like resources.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.0.1/docs/resources/group#skip_users Group#skip_users}

 ---